Segue 2 Recently Collided with the Cetus-Palca Stream: New Opportunities to Constrain Dark Matter in an Ultra-Faint Dwarf: Stream Orbit Fitting

 \subsection{Orbits}

-The CPS orbits derived from the methods described in Sections \ref{subsec:fits} and \ref{subsec:repstar} are presented in Figure \ref{fig:orbits}.
+The CPS orbits derived from the fitting procedure in Section \ref{subsec:fits} and the tracer star selection procedure in Section \ref{subsec:repstar} are presented in Figure \ref{fig:orbits}.
 Note that the proper motions are given in equatorial coordinates while the other dimensions are in CPS coordinates, as in Equation \ref{eqn:likelihood}.
-Both orbits are integrated 500 Myr forwards and 500 Myr backwards from their initial conditions.
+Both orbits are integrated 500 Myr forwards and 500 Myr backwards from their initial conditions (summarized in Table \ref{tab:ics}).
 For the ``Fit CPS Orbit,'' (solid red line) the initial conditions are those which maximize Equation \ref{eqn:likelihood}, while the ``Tracer CPS Orbit'' (dashed blue line) is integrated from the present-day position and velocity of the tracer star.
 Note that the bottom panel ($v_r$ vs. $\phi_1$) shows only stars with measured radial velocities for clarity.
-In this panel, the radial velocity errorbars are typically smaller than the points.
+In this panel, the radial velocity error bars are typically smaller than the points.

 The Fit Orbit traces the location of the stream well, lying within the width of the stream over its entire length in every dimension except $\mu_\alpha$, in which the orbit diverges from the stream slightly at $\phi_1 > 25^\circ$.
-The best agreement between the stream and orbit is in the region where the radial velocity data is concentrated, roughly $-5^\circ < \phi_1 < 15^\circ$.
+The best agreement between the stream and Fit Orbit is in the region where the radial velocity data is concentrated, roughly $-5^\circ < \phi_1 < 15^\circ$.
+As a check, we perform an additional orbit fit using only the 6-D stars, which lie in the leading half of the stream near Segue 2 (see Figure \ref{fig:star_perturb}).
+This additional fit is very similar to the Fit Orbit, which demonstrates that the inferred orbit is not strongly affected by the choice to fit the entire stream vs. only stars closer to Segue 2's impact location.

 The Tracer Orbit tracks the stream less well when compared to the Fit Orbit.
 As the CPS is a dwarf galaxy stream, it is relatively hot and we may expect that a single star may not accurately trace the entire stream, as seen here.
 However, the Tracer Orbit still broadly agrees with the shape of the stream, and fits quite well in the $-5^\circ < \phi_1 < 15^\circ$ region where radial velocity information is available.

+As another check on our stream member selection and orbits, we compare our results to the \textit{N}-body simulation of the CPS presented in \citet{chang_is_2020}, the present-day snapshot of which is made publicly available in \citet{yuan_complexity_2022}.
+While this simulation does not include the LMC, \citet{chang_is_2020} argue the LMC has a negligible effect on the past orbit of the CPS progenitor, as the LMC is far ($\sim 60$ kpc) from the CPS progenitor's last apocenter in their simulations, which is the only point where their orbits have comparable Galactocentric distances (see Sections \ref{ssubsec:MWLMC_mass} \& \ref{ssubsec:rigid_pots} for a further discussion of the LMC's effect on our results).